sfc-gh-akelkar/ad_tech_optimization/DEMO_SCRIPT.md

 What's our annual field service cost and projected savings with predictive maintenance?
 ```

-**Talking Point:** *"This is the ROI story: we spend $X million annually on field dispatches.
-With 60%+ remote resolution, we're looking at $50M+ in avoided costs at scale."*
+**Talking Point:** *"This is the ROI story: we spend $185M annually on field dispatches at 500K devices.
+With 60%+ remote resolution, we're projecting $96M in annual savings—that's a 52% cost reduction."*

+> 💡 **Value Driver Callout:** *"This aligns with what we've seen at other customers.
+FIIX achieved 10x improvement in maintenance insights.
+The ROI typically justifies the investment within the first year."*

 **Transition:** *"Let me show you the actual savings we're achieving..."*